IIIF/training/advanced_iiif/modules/omeka/README.md

 [https://translate.google.co.uk/?sl=cy&tl=en&op=websites](https://translate.google.co.uk/?sl=cy&tl=en&op=websites)

-For the exercises below we will be creating a public website but note the demo instance of Omeka-s is reset every couple of days and the data is removed.
+For the exercises below we will be creating a public website but note the demo instance of Omeka S is reset every couple of days and the data is removed.

-# Hands on Omeka-s
+# Hands on Omeka S

-Using the Ghent project as an inspiration we are going to use content from Yale University to build a simple Omeka-s website.
-We will use the workflow explained above and IIIF images from Yale manifests.
+Using the Ghent project as an inspiration we are going to use content from Yale University to build a simple Omeka S website.
+We will use the workflow explained above with IIIF images from Yale manifests.

 ## Step 1: Add digital items

 The first step is to find some IIIF images to work with.
-As mentioned previously through plugins it is possible to load Manifests into Omeka but out of the box Omeka only supports the IIIF Image API.
+As mentioned previously through a module it is possible to load Manifests into Omeka but out of the box Omeka only supports the IIIF Image API.
 In later steps we will be associating a geographical location with the item so please find something that can be associated with a map.

 To find a Yale manifests to work with please follow the instructions in [Finding Yale Manifests](../../basics/finding_yale.md).